 I eventually gave up the flexi rod set because of my love of my 4c texture, so the wash-and-go is my go-to these days.

-At first glance, a flexi rod set might seem a little daunting if you've never done one before, but I promise with the right products and a little practice, you'll be a pro.
-Since flexi rod sets require a few more steps than a traditional wash-and-go and twists-outs, I want to share my tips, tricks, and favorite products with you to make your first set a breeze.
+At first glance, a flexi rod set might seem a little daunting if you've never done it before, but I promise that with the right products and a little practice, you'll be a pro.
+Since flexi rod sets require a few more steps than a traditional wash-and-go or twist-outs, keep reading for my tips, tricks, and favorite products to help make your first set a breeze.

-Flexi rod sets work on a variety of hair types from relaxed to natural textured hair, and can even be done on cropped hair with small rods.
+Flexi rod sets work on a variety of hair types from relaxed to natural-textured hair, and they can even work on cropped hair with small rods.

 Finding the right sized roller depends on the finished look you're hoping for and how long you want your style to last.
-Jumbo flexi rods are usually purple or blue and give a wavy look to the hair.
-While orange (and sometimes grey) rods help achieve a medium sized curl.
-Working with the latter two are my personal preference because they mold a beautiful spiral and my curls tend to last longer.
+Jumbo flexi rods are usually purple or blue and give a wavy look to the hair, while orange (and sometimes gray) rods help achieve a medium-sized curl.
+Working with the latter two are my personal preference because they mold a beautiful spiral and my curls tend to last longer this way.
 If you want a tight curl, red (long, thin) flexi rods are your best bet.

 Depending on your hair's length, texture, and density, I recommend having at least thirty rollers ready to go.
 It is not a great feeling when you get to the front of your head and can't finish because you ran out of rollers.
 I've been there and done that, and while it's not the end of the world, it is a little inconvenient.